 Jim Jim Falls

-Whether they are raging with water or reduced to a mere trickle, the majestic Jim Jim Falls are a sight to behold at the end of a challenging four-wheel drive track in the southern escarpment country of Kakadu National Park.
+Whether they’re raging with water or reduced to a mere trickle, the majestic Jim Jim Falls are a sight to behold.

 - Picnic Area

 - Four Wheel Driving